thank you for volunteering!

 Sign a Bank Signature Card

-We recognize that Directors are volunteers and neighbors in the community – to make things easier we have created a community webpage and email groups.
+We recognize that Directors are volunteers and neighbors in the community.
+To make things easier, we have created a community webpage and email groups.
 Your Board of Directors and HOA Members need to remember a single email address instead of trying to remember the ever changing volunteer names and email addresses.

 Board of Directors: [CommunityName]@myHomeSpot.com.